0xTowel/UMDCTF-2019-Challenges/README.md

 Each challenge is the respective work of the listed author.
 The flags are not listed so you can give them to others as a teaching resource without spoiling the challenge, however the `SHA-256` sum of every flag is included so you can check your work.

-Not every challenge from the CTF is included here, as some required on-site participation or are no longer reachable (such as the hardware challenge, web challenges, pwn challenges, misc challenges, and some sponsor challenges).
+__NOTE__: Not every challenge from the CTF is included here, as some required on-site participation or are no longer reachable (such as the hardware challenge, web challenges, pwn challenges, misc challenges, and some sponsor challenges).

 # Challenge authors
   * [Towel](https://www.twitter.com/0xTowel)